JBanks/GraphGym/README.md

 ## Results

-Our model achieves the following performance on the Node classification task using the :
+Our model achieves the following performance on the Node classification task using the datasets from the original paper:

 <div id="tab:node_class">